NCAR/DART/guide/creating-obs-seq-synthetic.rst

    the model state and specified error distribution at the requested times and locations.

+These programs are described in
+:doc:`Programs included in DART <../assimilation_code/programs/readme>`.

 Example: generating observations for the Lorenz ’63 model.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^